1. University-wide Regulations

 A basic responsibility of the University is to protect its educational function and the resources accumulated over many years through the generosity of alumni and other friends of the University.
 There is a close interrelationship between maintenance of the legal status of the University as a tax-exempt institution and fidelity to the educational purposes for which it is chartered and for which it enjoys tax exemption.

-No less fundamental is the opportunity for all members of the University community to exercise their prerogatives as citizens.
+No less fundamental is the opportunity for all members of the University community to exercise their prerogatives as citizens and engage in civic activities.
 While in some ways distinct, this concern also relates in important ways to the educational mission of the University.
-A basic principle of a residential university, such as Princeton, is that the education of the classroom is complemented and strengthened by the many opportunities for personal development and growth in a residential community.
+A basic principle of a residential university, such as Princeton, is that the education in the classroom is complemented and strengthened by the many opportunities for personal development and growth in the residential community.
 For this reason, Princeton University has over many years provided facilities for, and encouragement to, members of the University community who wish to pursue varied talents and interests beyond the classroom.
 The result is a wide variety of existing campus organizations, including political organizations of various sorts, publications, pre-professional associations, musical and theatrical groups, intercollegiate and intramural athletic teams, debating societies, and so on.

 To serve these objectives, the following guidelines have been developed.
 The guidelines are believed to be consonant with the traditional role of the University and to be in keeping with relevant laws.